 #endregion statements as a means of code organization.
 Microsoft Visual Studio lets users visually collapse such regions to a single line, and automatically collapses all regions when a C# source code file is opened for the first time.

 Unfortunately, this is the total extent of Visual Studio support for regions.
 The IDE does not otherwise distinguish between C# regions and other constructs with outlining support.
 Collapsing and expanding commands operate on all supported constructs within the scope of the command, not just regions.
 This is usually undesirable – who would want to collapse all

-On the other hand, one could write a Visual Studio macro that provides such functionality, and that’s exactly what Roland Weigelt did in 2003.
-In the comment section of the linked weblog, Andrew Eno posted a revised version that deals with nested regions.
+One could write a Visual Studio macro that provides such functionality, though, and that’s exactly what Roland Weigelt did in 2003.
+In the comment section of the linked weblog, Andrew Eno posted a revised version that deals with nested regions (sadly no longer accessible since a blog software update seems to have stripped out all code from comments).
 This version forms the basis for the code shown below.

 Simply copy & paste the code below into a project called “RegionTools” within the Visual Studio Macros IDE.
 You can then assign each of the three macros a keyboard shortcut within the main IDE.
 The code is intended for Visual Studio 2010; change the indicated lines for Visual Studio 2008 (search for “VS2008”).
-Visual Studio 2012 does not support macros (in any edition) and therefore cannot run this code at all, sorry!
+Please note that Visual Studio 2012 and later don’t support macros (in any edition) and therefore cannot run this code at all, sorry!

 ToggleParentRegion does nothing if the cursor is at the end of a collapsed

 SelectLine inadvertently expands the region which is immediately re-collapsed by the following call to